spack/spack-tutorial/tutorial_binary_cache.rst

 With this setup done, we're ready to fill a binary cache with binary packages.
 Binary packages are attached to an existing source mirror.
-We follow the same steps we used for the source mirror- making an environment, creating the source mirror, and building the packages to a spack installation with our padded path.
-After we've built our environment, we run the following commands to transform our built software into binary packages.
+We follow the same steps we used for the source mirror -- making an environment, creating the source mirror, and building the packages to a spack installation with our padded path.
+After we've built our environment, we run the following commands to create binary packages from our build software.

-Viola, done!
+Voila, done!
 Our spack mirror has now been augmented with a binary cache.
 This cache can be used on systems without external internet access, just like with a spack source mirror.
 As always, remember to update the file permissions after updating the mirror.